Share Your Story.

 Is there a way to participate as a Slow Food Chapter?
 Yes, of course.
 Please contact us for more details.

 What are the food handling guidelines that need to be met for serving hot and cold food onsite?
-A vendor coordinator will be following up with merchants in March after being accepted into Slow Food Nations to help coordinate these details.
+A merchant coordinator will be following up with merchants in March after being accepted into Slow Food Nations to help coordinate these details.

 Electricity is included in the merchant fee.
 Electricity will be available directly at booths.
 Refrigeration and storage will be available on-site for an additional cost.
 After signing up to attend as a merchant, a coordinator will follow up within a few weeks to assist merchants in securing any amenities needed.